dylanagreen/chrysaora/README.md

 Or at least, that's the plan...

-The work on chrysaora is hevily inspired and based by the [Giraffe](https://arxiv.org/pdf/1509.01549.pdf) and [KnightCap](https://arxiv.org/pdf/cs/9901001.pdf) papers, both of which I consulted liberally while writing the engine.
+The work on chrysaora is hevily inspired by and based on the [Giraffe](https://arxiv.org/pdf/1509.01549.pdf) and [KnightCap](https://arxiv.org/pdf/cs/9901001.pdf) papers, both of which I consulted liberally while writing the engine.
 Most of my training code only came together after really understanding Knightcap.

 ### Naming
 Chrysaora is named after the genus of jellyfish, which in turn is named after Chrysaor, a being from Greek mythology.
 Chrysaor roughly translates as "he who has a golden armament."
 Major releases of Chrysaora are codenamed after other genus or species of jellyfish, typically things I find cool.